jack-narv/Classification_Software_Bugs/README.md

 # Classification_Software_Bugs
 Classification of Software Bugs Using Supervised Learning Models

 This project implements a pipeline for software bug classification using machine learning models, combining data collection, preprocessing, feature engineering, and model training.
-Below is an overview of the workflow:
+In the main.py file we can find the following:

 1. Data Collection
   - GitHub API Integration: Public repositories (python/cpython, pandas-dev/pandas, etc.) are queried using the GitHub API to retrieve commit data.